Timeline of carbon capture and storage

+Global capture capacity has trended higher since 2017.

 The number of patents covering CCS technologies surged in the 2000s, but declined in the 2010s.

 The milestones for carbon capture and storage show the lack of commercial scale development and implementation of CCS over the years since the first carbon tax was imposed.

 The time line of carbon capture and storage announcements and developments follows: